daattali/beautiful-jekyll/HowToEnroll.md

 Biol409 is listed as a summer 2016 course.
 This course is open to UBC students in the departments of Biology,  Forestry, Geography, Environmental Science, Earth and Ocean Sciences.

 **Total seats available: 15**

 **Prerequisite**: One of BIOL 300, STAT 200 and one of BIOL 230, BIOL 302, BIOL 303, BIOL 304.
 BIOL 306 is recommended.

+**Readings** A series of tropical ecology and conservation papers and book chapters will be assigned prior to the course.
+These will soon available in a bound booklet for students.

-## Interested?
+## Interested??
- We will hold an **information session on April 1st**, 2016 to describe the course and answer any question regarding the content, objectives, prerequisite and fees associated with living and traveling expenses.
+ We will hold an **information session on April 1st, at 5:00 pm in the Biodiversity building Room 224 ** (second floor).
+In this session we will describe details of the course and answer any question regarding the content, objectives, prerequisite and fees associated with living and traveling expenses.

 ## Application and Registration